Fold Bitcoin Rewards App Review: Legit or Hype?

 Buying and using gift cards

-After you buy a gift card, the info will display under the “My Cards” tab.
+After you buy a gift card, you can head to your Account page and then select Gift Cards.
 Then, once you’ve redeemed a card, you can choose to archive it so that you know that you’ve used it.
 Thankfully, if you accidentally archive a card or need to refer back to it for some reason, you can still find the information under “Archived Cards” in the Account tab.

 Daily prize wheel

 Even if you don’t need any gift cards at the moment, there’s still a benefit in visiting the Fold app each day.
 That’s because you can score free Sats and more using the daily prize wheel.
 Located in the upper left corner of the app, users get one free spin per day.
-Prizes include bonus Sats (100 to 1 million) or boosts that will enhance your gift card rewards offers for a limited time.
-For example, if you land on the .50% boost, your Doordash earning potential could rise from 4% back to 4.5% back for the day.
+These days, the prizes are pretty low (5 sats to 100 sats).
+Plus, some more attractive wedges on the wheel are exclusive to Fold Card customers, while others require Fold+ — which is Fold’s paid subscription.

 Requesting a cashout

 Once you’ve accrued at least 50,000 Sats, you’ll be eligible to request a withdrawal.
-These payout transactions are made each Tuesday evening (Eastern time) and are delivered to your Bitcoin wallet.
+These payout transactions are delivered to your Bitcoin wallet.
 This means that you will need to have a personal Bitcoin wallet and will add your wallet address to Fold when initiating a withdrawal.

 The Pros and Cons of Fold